Academic Calendar

 BIOL 3242 (lab required)

-Numbers in the 5000 range are normally associated with pre-Master’s work or courses in the Post Baccalaureate Diploma and the Post-Graduate Medical Education programs.
+Courses numbered in the 5000 range are normally associated with pre-Master's work, courses in Post-Baccalaureate Diplomas, and Post-Graduate Medical Education programs.
+These courses are also at the Undergraduate (UG) level.

-Courses numbered 6000-8000 are graduate courses of the Faculty of Graduate Studies.
+Courses numbered in the 6000 - 8000 range are courses of the Faculty of Graduate and Postdoctoral Studies.
+These courses are at the Graduate (GR) level.

 Course numbers in the 9000 series are used to identify courses taken at the University of Winnipeg by students in the University of Manitoba/University of Winnipeg Joint Master’s Programs.
 The 9000 numbers do not indicate the level of the course taken (see Graduate Calendar or University of Winnipeg Calendar).